Updated: Feb 16

 2. Maintain a Consistent Sleep Schedule

-Going to bed and waking up at the same time each day will not only help your physical and mental wellbeing, but it’s also a great way to set some structure around maintaining a daily routine.
-Starting with a routine surrounding sleep, something you always do, is a great place to start as you organize your days.
+Going to bed and waking up at the same time each day will not only help your physical and mental wellbeing by keeping your rhythms in sync, but it’s also a great way to set some structure around maintaining a daily routine.
+Starting with a routine surrounding sleep, something you always do, is a great place to start as you organize your days from the time you get up, to the time you go to bed.

 3. Take Frequent Breaks